Greensprings VS. Powhatan

 I have been to both Resorts and to say which is best depends what you are looking for.
 Things that Greensprings offers is it is a newer more "upscale" resort with very nicely maintained grounds that sits on a golf course.
 On the other hand Powhatan also offers very nicely landscaped grounds, but it also has indoor handball courts, a restaurant on premises (which is a very nice feature) and fishing available in their lake.
 I would not hesitate to stay at either resort and would expect to have a great time at either one.

-Last edit by kenj25 on Jun 06, 2007 08:18 AM.
+Last edited by kenj25 on Jun 06, 2007 08:18 AM

 I have been to both Resorts many times as a Club Sun member.
 I prefer Powhatan's grounds and the Manor house.
 The two bedroom lockout units provide plenty of space and I enjoy using the large jacuzzi.